Misconduct (film): Plot

 Arthur Denning is the owner of a major pharmaceutical firm.
 He is very controlling of his girlfriend Emily Hynes, and she is physically intimidated by his security guards.
 She is abducted, and Denning is sent photos of her bruised face.
 He is ordered to go to an art gallery with the ransom.
 When a man approaches him, Denning attacks him, but learns that he was the gallery owner.

 Before her abduction, Hynes reaches out to her ex-boyfriend Ben Cahill.
 She hints at Denning's abuse and shares some dirt that she has on him.
 At her apartment, she shows Cahill some files that she has stolen from Denning's laptop that reveal his criminal behavior during drug trials.
 She soon convinces a stranger to beat her up for the photo that she sends to Denning.

 Cahill uses the information from Hynes to pitch a class-action lawsuit to his boss Charles Abrams that he files against Denning.
 That evening, Cahill is stunned to find Hynes dead in her apartment.
 With a bottle of pills in her hand and a lethal cocktail of drugs in her system, her death is suspicious but possibly just a suicide.
 Cahill decides to leave the scene without reporting it to the police and tries to cover his tracks, secretly telling only his wife about it.

 At a preliminary deposition to the lawsuit, Denning suddenly settles the suit for $400 million, provided that the stolen documents are returned to him.
 Before long, Hynes's body is found in Cahill's home.
 Convinced that he is being framed, he confronts Denning, who is amused at Cahill's passion, but assures him that he had nothing to do with it.

 A hitman kidnaps Cahill and his wife Charlotte (Eve), but Cahill overpowers and kills him.
 When he inspects the hitman's files, he realizes that the villain is actually his boss.
 Abrams has been colluding with Denning for years, deliberately losing all of the cases that his clients brought against the pharmaceutical magnate.
 The settlement was all just an elaborate way of protecting Denning from criminal liability.

 Cahill submits the hitman's files to the police, who arrest Abrams.
 Before he can be taken into custody, however, Abrams grabs an officer's gun and kills himself.

 As Cahill packs for a move to a new house, he notices that some of his wife's clothing smells like Hynes's perfume.
 He asks her what happened between the two of them.
 Charlotte confesses that she confronted Hynes about her involvement with her husband.
 They had an argument in which Charlotte hit Hynes, causing her to fall and hit her head.
-Although Charlotte is a nurse, she does not help her and stages the scene for the police.
+Although Charlotte is a nurse, she did not help her and stages the scene for the police.